Novel Coronavirus (COVID-19)

 COVID-19 is an infection caused by a type of Coronavirus.
 The primary means of spread seems to be saliva-droplet based spread.
 This is similar to the common cold and seasonal flu.
 COVID-19 appears to be more infectious than the seasonal flu with an infection rate that is 1.5 to 2 times higher than seasonal flu.
 Reassuringly, however, the vast majority of people who contract COVID-19 experience only mild symptoms, including a potential fever, a cough and shortness of breath.

 The primary symptoms include:

 - Coughing or sneezing - people could catch COVID-19 if they are standing within one metre of a person who has the illness, by breathing in droplets coughed out or exhaled by the ill person

 - Close personal contact, such as when shaking hands or touching others

-- Touching an object or surface on which the virus is found (after an ill person coughs or exhales close to these objects or surfaces such as desks, tables or telephones), then - before washing the hands - touching the mouth, nose, or eyes
+- Touching an object or surface on which the virus is found (after a sick person coughs or exhales close to these objects or surfaces such as desks, tables or telephones), then - before washing the hands - touching the mouth, nose, or eyes

 Healthcare Professionals can only treat the symptoms of COVID-19 as they present.
-No specific therapy has been shown to be effective against the virus itself.
+No specific therapy is effective against the virus itself.
 If you meet any of the criteria listed below, you must seek medical care early and share your previous travel history with your Healthcare Professional.